solliancenet/tech-immersion-data-ai/environment-setup/sql-2019/README.md

     GO
     ```

-### Create a copy of the Customer table for each attendee
+### Create a copy of the ContosoAutoDW Customer table for each attendee

 Although we are using a single instance of the ContosoAutoDW database for all attendees, each attendee needs their own copy of the `Dimension.Customer` table.
 The name pattern should be `Dimension.Customer_YOUR_UNIQUE_IDENTIFIER`, where `YOUR_UNIQUE_IDENTIFIER` is a value assigned to each attendee that is unique to them.
+Perhaps it is part of their username.

+TODO: Add steps to perform this function.

+### Create copies of the Sales database for each attendee

+Each attendee needs their own copy of the Sales database.
+The name pattern should be `sales_YOUR_UNIQUE_IDENTIFIER`, where `YOUR_UNIQUE_IDENTIFIER` is a value assigned to each attendee that is unique to them.
 Perhaps it is part of their username.

 TODO: Add steps to perform this function.